-On May 19, 2019, Bishop Dean M. Davies of the Presiding Bishopric and his wife met with members at the stake center for the Bengaluru India Stake where he assured them that plans for the Bengaluru India Temple are well underway.
-"We hope to share details of the design and location before the end of the year," he said, encouraging members to prepare themselves to attend the temple after it is dedicated.
-No groundbreaking date has been announced.1
+On May 19, 2019, Bishop Dean M. Davies of the Presiding Bishopric and his wife met with members at the stake center for the Bengaluru India Stake where he assured them that plans for the Bengaluru India Temple were well underway.
+"We hope to share details of the design and location before the end of the year," he said, encouraging members to prepare themselves to attend the temple after it is dedicated.1

 At the closing session of the 188th Annual General Conference, President Russell M. Nelson announced plans for seven new temples including the first temple to be constructed in the nation of India.
 Less then three weeks later, President Nelson stood before a large congregation of Church members in Bengaluru, India, as the fifth stop on his global ministry tour.
 He said: "Our plans were to announce six new temples at conference time.
 The Lord told me on the eve of conference: 'Announce a temple in India.'"
 He emphasized, "That was the Lord's doing."
 Accompanied by Elder Jeffrey R. Holland of the Quorum of the Twelve Apostles, President Nelson toured possible locations for the temple during his time in India.2